TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ## What's next?

 I like this.
 I now have a private file storage that doesn't rely on any one consumer-focused service.
+I can also keep my device safe by adding [Secure Web Gateway or DNS filtering](https://developers.cloudflare.com/cloudflare-one/policies/filtering) rules with just a few clicks.
 I can access it from any location (and even see logs).

 ![logs](../../../static/media/post-images/zero-trust-samba/logs.png)